|

 Üstü kalsın (oostoo kalsin) – this simply means keep the change.
 You can say to the taxi or any other service provider to let them know you don’t need change.

-how much to tip in turkey all inclusive 2023
+how much to tip in Turkey at an all-inclusive?

 You don’t actually have to.
 That being said, it is highly appreciated, especially when someone does a good job.
 10% of what you would pay for the same service is a great tip.